SimeonHristov99/FP_IS_22-23/README.md

 - check whitespace (space, tab, etc.)
 - remove/comment out declaration
 - new algorithm
-- write an email to Simo
+- write an email to Mihi and Simo

 ## Additional links